josephrockqz/landmarker/README.md

 * Distances between guesses and landmarks are calculated using the Haversine formula.
 More information about it can be found here: https://www.movable-type.co.uk/scripts/latlong.html
 * Landmarks include man-made constructions, natural landmarks, historical significances, and more
+* The making of this game was inspired by Globle, Worldle, and the love of geography
+* The game was created with the React JavaScript framework

 <!-- # Getting Started with Create React App